-This song, along with an instrumental track, is available on Jim Thompson's Grammar Rocks.
+This song is available on Jim Thompson's Grammar Rocks.

 Use the instrumental track (included) to have your students write and perform even more verses!